Magic Jack Technical Bulletin

 voltage coming from the Phone Company's Central Office into

-your Magic Jack (the Magic Jack is made well and is very
+your Magic Jack (but the Magic Jack is made well and is very

 tough, and is unlikely to be damaged by foreign voltage - I

 The best way to use the Magic Jack throughout a home is with

 one of the "cordless phone systems" with several handsets